quicwg/base-drafts/draft-ietf-quic-transport.md

 * authenticated negotiation of an application protocol (TLS uses ALPN
   {{?RFC7301}} for this purpose)

-The first CRYPTO frame from a client MUST be sent in a single packet.
-Any second attempt that is triggered by address validation (see
+The first cryptographic handshake message from a client is subject to several
+requirements:

-{{validate-handshake}}) MUST also be sent within a single packet.
-This avoids having to reassemble a message from multiple packets.
+1. The first message MUST be sent in a single packet.
+Any second attempt that is triggered by address validation (see {{validate-handshake}}) MUST also be sent within a single packet.
+This avoids having to reassemble a message from multiple packets at a server.

+2. The first message MUST include the transport parameters chosen by the client.
+   This enables upgrade to a compatible version (see {{version-upgrade}}).

-The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
+3. The first message MUST fit within a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space available to the cryptographic handshake protocol.
+See {{packet-size}} for more details.

 The CRYPTO frame can be sent in different packet number spaces.
 The sequence numbers used by CRYPTO frames to ensure ordered delivery of cryptographic